-C&C 10/2013 Proposed Lease Policy has been withdrawn as at the Corporate & Community Services Committee Meeting the Acting Chief Executive Officer suggested that the wording could be amended prior to the Ordinary Council Meeting to allow for negotiations of longer leases in extenuating circumstances.
-(Amended Attachment 4) with revised wording (highlighted in yellow) is attached to this Agenda
+C&C 10/2013 Proposed Lease Policy was withdrawn as at the Corporate & Community Services Committee Meeting the Acting Chief Executive Officer suggested the wording could be amended prior to the Ordinary Council Meeting to allow for negotiations of longer leases in extenuating circumstances.
+(Amended Attachment 4) with revised wording (highlighted in yellow) is attached to these Minutes.